kmtsui/MasterProject2021/README.md

 nuesimpletopo: 1 & 2 = nueCC, 3 = gamma bkg, 4 = muon bkg, others = others

 particle: truth PDG ID of the event main track

+## SFG_nueCCAnalysis
+Sample MC data for neutrino events in Super-FGD.
+Only neutrino mode events with true vertex inside SFG are simulated.
+ND280 upgrade overview can be found in https://indico.cern.ch/event/868940/contributions/3817023/attachments/2081306/3495881/ND280_upgrade_ICHEP2020_-_final.pdf
+Two classes of variables are stored: selelec_XXX are the variables of the highest momentum track starting from SFG in an event SFGTracks_XXX are the variables of the all tracks with a SFG segment